stratself/arcticons-selfhosted-demo/README.md

 ## Requests and issues

-Please file an issue, preferably with link(s) to the logo(s).
+If you want to request an icon, please file an issue.
+It would be nice if you can link to the logo/icon being requested.

+For other problems or questions, you can use the issue tracker too.

 ## Credits

 Inspiration from https://selfh.st/icons.

-Thank you to all contributors!
+This icon package shares a lot of icons with the main Arcticon repo.
+Thank you to all contributors of both repos!

 ## License